34.35 Children of Parents and carers who Misuse Substances

 Newborn babies may experience withdrawal symptoms (e.g. high pitched crying and difficulties feeding), which may interfere with the parent / child bonding process.
 Babies may also experience a lack of basic health care, poor stimulation and be at risk of accidental injury.

-Misuse of drugs and/or alcohol is strongly associated with Significant Harm to children, especially when combined with other features such as domestic abuse and parental mental illness.
+Misuse of drugs (Illicit or prescribed) and/or alcohol is strongly associated with Significant Harm to children, especially when combined with other features such as domestic abuse and parental mental illness.

 The risk to child/ren may arise from:

-Children whose parent/s are misusing substances may suffer impaired growth and development or problems in terms of behaviour and / or mental / physical health, including alcohol / substance misuse and self-harming behaviour.
+Children whose parent/s are misusing substances (of illicit or misuse of prescribed medication) may suffer impaired growth and development or problems in terms of behaviour and / or mental/physical health, including alcohol / substance misuse and self-harming behaviour.

 Importance of working in partnership